How to Scale AI Projects Faster: Hire Remote AI Developers in 2-6 Weeks

 Ready to scale your AI projects?
 Hire remote AI developers

-Access our pool of 50,000+ AI developers: We maintain a network of pre-screened AI professionals based in Europe and Latin America.
-We’ll handpick candidates aligned with your technologies, budget, and time zone requirements.
+Access our pool of 50,000+ AI developers: We maintain a network of pre-screened AI professionals based in Europe and Latin America, including a strong talent base of nearshore developers Romania, Poland, Brazil, Colombia, and other talent hubs.
+With us, you can find AI engineers with the exact skills your project needs, handpicked to align with your technologies, budget, and time zone.

-Work directly with your AI engineers: Your AI developers will operate fully within your processes and under your lead, while nCube manages operations such as IT infrastructure, payroll, HR, retention and legal support.
-You keep complete control over priorities, workflows, and leadership, minus the administrative burden.
+Work directly with your AI engineers: Your AI developers operate fully within your processes and under your lead, while nCube manages IT infrastructure, payroll, HR, retention, and legal support.
+You get the control level of a direct hire over priorities, workflows, and leadership, without the administrative burden of employing the team yourself.

-Hire AI engineers with complex skill sets: Whether you need NLP researchers, Computer Vision engineers, or deep learning infrastructure experts (or other developers for hire), we let you quickly source top-tier specialists for even the most hard-to-fill positions.
+Hire AI engineers with complex skill sets: Whether you need to hire remote chatbot developers, NLP researchers, remote NLP developers, Computer Vision engineers, or deep learning infrastructure experts (or other developers for hire), we let you quickly source top-tier specialists for even the most hard-to-fill positions.

-Accelerate hiring cycle by 60%: We reduce your time-to-hire from months to just 2-6 weeks.
+Accelerate your hiring cycle by 60%: When you hire remote AI engineers with us, we reduce your time-to-hire from months to just 2-6 weeks.
 You’ll meet only high-fit AI engineers who passed our rigorous screening for technical expertise, English fluency, communication skills, and cultural alignment.

 Retain 100% of your team for as long as you need: Our retention-first model that covers an IT community, bonuses, benefits, and continuous engagement keeps your AI experts onboard for 2.5-5 years – from kickoff through product launch and beyond.